mouhammad-moustafa/datasciencecoursera-1/GettingAndCleaning/courseProject/README.md

 - The data/ folder will be created with two folders:
   - raw/: will contain the downloaded data for the analysis
   - processed/: will contain the tidy data set in the tidy.txt file

+A full description of the performed transformations and the used variables can be found at the [CodeBook](https://github.com/rosariomgomez/datasciencecoursera/blob/master/GettingAndCleaning/courseProject/CodeBook.md) file.